The Electric State

 The Electric State (Passagen) is a 2018 dystopian science fiction illustrated novel by Swedish artist Simon Stålenhag.
 Set in an alternate technologically ravaged 1990s, it follows a teenage girl and her robot on a journey to the West Coast of the United States in search of her long-lost brother.

 In 2017, the Russo brothers acquired film rights to the book.
-They directed and produced a live-action film adaptation for Netflix, released in 2025.
+They directed and produced a film adaptation for Netflix, released in 2025.
+Tabletop game publisher Free League Publishing ran a successful Kickstarter for a game version of the book in 2023, releasing the game in 2025.

 Premise

-The book is told through a series of paragraphs, linked to large illustrations.
+The book is told through a series of paragraphs linked to large illustrations, which depict the landscape and characters, often featuring monolithic relics or pieces of technology.
 The main story follows Michelle, a teenage orphan traveling to the West Coast with a robot companion, Skip, to find her long-lost brother.
 Flashbacks gradually reveal Michelle's past and the reason for her separation.

-Intertwined with Michelle's journey are details of the novel's setting, Pacifica (later revealed to be California.)
-Pacifica is portrayed as a hyper-consumerist society in decline, with the vast majority of the population using brain-computer interfaces called Neurocasters to escape the trauma of a second civil war.
+Intertwined with Michelle's journey are details of the novel's setting, Pacifica (later revealed to be California) is portrayed as a hyper-consumerist society in decline, with the vast majority of the population using brain-computer interfaces called Neurocasters, originally used as military interfaces to control immense combat drones in a second civil war.
+They later enter the civilian market, where they are used to escape the trauma of the war and act as an interface for virtual reality networks.
 Technological addiction has become a widespread issue, leading to a widespread breakdown of law and order through which Michelle must travel.